civicrm/civicrm-dev-docs/docs/buildkit/index.md

 ## Configuring buildkit after installation

+!!! note "Not needed for Vagrant/Docker installations"
+    If you set up buildkit using Vagrant or Docker, then you don't need to perform the configuration steps listed here.

 Buildkit includes many CLI commands in the `bin/` folder.

 You may execute the commands directly (e.g.  `./bin/civix` or `/path/to/buildkit/bin/civix`).
 However, this would